New York City WILD!

 URBAN NATURE WALKS Exploring the GREEN of New York

-See More of New York! with Keith Michael, urban naturalist
+See More of New York City! with Keith Michael, urban naturalist

 Visit significant green spaces and historic destinations in NYC to reconnect with the rhythms and sheer wonders of the natural world in our urban midst as a potent antidote to the stress and frenzy of To Do Lists, hand-held devices, and alternate side of the street parking.